cmajor-lang/cmajor/docs/Cmaj Patch Format.md

 connection.requestStatusUpdate();
 ```

-It is worth nothing that the runtime should be considered the source of truth for patch state, as parameters can change from outside the GUI (i.e. via automation in a DAW).
+It is worth noting that the runtime should be considered the source of truth for patch state, as parameters can change from outside the GUI (i.e. via automation in a DAW).
 Therefore UI controls should only really update in reaction to patch connection callbacks.

 _Note: The patch player and plugin provide access to the dev tools / inspector of the web view via the context menu presented when right-clicking on the window.
 This can be used for debugging, and inspecting the source of the default Patch player_